 Linda L. Griggs’s practice focuses on securities regulation and corporate law matters.
 She draws on her experience as a former chief counsel to the chief accountant of the US Securities and Exchange Commission (SEC) to advise clients on issues related to financial reporting, accounting, and other disclosure requirements under securities laws and public and private securities offerings.
 Linda also advises clients on the fiduciary duties of directors and officers, as well as corporate governance matters.

-Linda serves on the Financial Accounting Standards Advisory Council (FASAC) where she advises the Financial Accounting Standards Board on strategic issues, project priorities, and other matters that affect accounting standards.
+Linda serves on the Financial Accounting Standards Advisory Council (FASAC), which advises the Financial Accounting Standards Board on strategic issues, project priorities, and other matters that affect accounting standards.
 She also served on the SEC’s Advisory Committee on Improvements to Financial Reporting and as a chair of the American Bar Association’s Law and Accounting Committee.

 In addition to her role as chief counsel to the chief accountant of the SEC, Linda worked as special counsel in the Division of Corporation Finance at the SEC.
 Prior to that, she served as an attorney in the division’s rule-writing office, and as a reviewer of registration statements, proxy statements, and reports filed by companies covered by federal securities laws.